IIIF/api/source/presentation/4.0/index.md

 8. **Comment on Feature of a Painting** - a Manifest that represents a painting and a comment highlighting a particular region of the painting.
 9. **Interactive 3D Light Switch** - a Manifest that represents a Scene containing a light and a 3D model of a light switch, where a user can click or otherwise interact with the switch to turn the light on and off.

 These use case were chosen as a broad sample to introduce IIIF concepts.
-Many more use cases are provided as recipes in the [IIIF Cookbook](link).
+Many more use cases are provided as recipes in the [IIIF Cookbook][annex-cookbook].

 > TODO Consider diagrams